complexphoton/MESTI.m/mumps/macOS/README.md

 ### Xcode command-line tools

-The command-line tools have several utilities for compilation, such as <code>make</code> and <code>clang</code>.
+The command-line tools have several utilities for compilation, such as <code>make</code> and <code>clang</code>, and Apple's implementation of BLAS and LAPACK.
 To install command-line tools type

 ```
 xcode-select --install